jfrisina/2020-07-16-carpentry-demo-jaki/README.md

 when finished with a pull and merge, you can delete the branch. github prompts you, but there is still additional cleanup needed after that.

 fetch --prune is helpful to remove deleted branches from the log to make it easier to see previous changes.

+learned how ot switch and create a branch at the same time

+git switch -c branch-name